gshugh/CSC517_HW2_Rails/README.md

         [] Click "Create Location"

     How to view all locations

+        Before testing this task:

+            You will not be able to view all locations, if there are no locations in the system.
+            If this is the case, please first see "How to create a location".

+        How to perform this task:

         [] Click "Show All Locations"

     How to edit a location

+        Before testing this task:

+            You will not be able to edit a location, if there are no locations in the system.
+            If this is the case, please first see "How to create a location".

+        How to perform this task:

         [] Click "Show All Locations"
         [] Click "Edit" next to the location of interest [] Make the desired changes
         [] Click "Update Location"

     How to delete a location

+        Before testing this task:

+            You will not be able to delete a location, if there are no locations in the system.
+            If this is the case, please first see "How to create a location".

+        How to perform this task:

         [] Click "Show All Locations"
         [] Click "Destroy Location" next to location of interest